 Avoid the use of extension cords.
-If you must use an extension cord it should be a minimum of 14 AWG and not longer than 25 ft.
+If you must use an extension cord it should be a minimum of 14 AWG and no longer than 7,5 m (25 ft).
 Not using an extension cord will greatly reduce the risk of fire.